Popmotion/popmotion/packages/popmotion-pose/docs/api/react-native/native-transition.md

 category: react-native
 ---

-> React Native Pose has been **deprecated**.
-If you are interested in a version of [Framer Motion](https://framer.com/motion) for React Native, let us know on the [GitHub ticket](https://github.com/framer/motion/issues/180).

 # `Transition`

 The `Transition` component is used to animate components as they enter and exit the component tree.